streamlit/streamlit/docs/publish_streamlit_components.md

 ## Promote your Component!

 We'd love to help you share your Component with the Streamlit Community!
 To share it, please post on the [Streamlit 'Show the Community!'
-Forum](https://discuss.streamlit.io/c/streamlit-examples/9) with the title similar to "New Component: `<your component name>`, a new way to do X".
+Forum category](https://discuss.streamlit.io/c/streamlit-examples/9) with the title similar to "New Component: `<your component name>`, a new way to do X".

 You can also Tweet at us [@streamlit](https://twitter.com/streamlit) so that we can retweet your announcement for you.